remix-run/react-router/docs/upgrading/reach.md

 After bumping into issues (like app level `componentDidCatch`'s needing to rethrow the redirect), we've decided not to do that anymore in React Router v6.

-But we've gone a step farther and concluded that redirect's are not even the job of React Router.
+But we've gone a step farther and concluded that redirects are not even the job of React Router.
 Your dynamic web server or static file server should be handling this and sending an appropriate response status code like 301 or 302.

 Having the ability to redirect while matching in React Router at best requires you to configure the redirects in two places (your server and your routes) and at worst encouraged people to only do it in React Router--which doesn't send a status code at all.